-The Royal Sewing Machine Company was formed by Thomas Shakespear and George Illston in 1868, the factory was at Herbert Road, Small Heath, Birmingham.
+The Royal Sewing Machine Company was formed by Thomas Shakespear and George Illston in 1868, with a factory at Bishop Street, Birmingham before moving to Small Heath, Birmingham in late 1871.

 In January 1877 The Royal Sewing Machine Company became a limited company and purchased the Imperial Sewing Machine Co. which had been formed by John Judson and Joseph Harris in 1873.
 The latter became a director of The Royal Sewing Machine Co.
 Ltd in January 1878.

-Principle machines manufactured were The Royal, Royal Alfred, Shakespear, Avon, Challenge, Eugine, Milton, Windsor, Agenoria and the Times.
+Principal machines manufactured were The Royal, Royal Alfred, Shakespear, Challenge, Avon, Challenge (Imperial/Harris), Eugenie, Milton, Windsor, Agenoria (Imperial/Harris) and the Times.

 In early 1882 The Royal Sewing Machine Company Ltd became the Royal Machine Manufacturing Co. and seems to have concentrated on its range of Royal Mail Cycles.
 The company went into Vountary Liquidation with the assets of the company being auctioned off in February 1888.

 The Shakespear Serial No. 16179.